jjfarrell/apoe-genotyper/README.md

       pysam
 # Preparation

-For accurate genotyping of the APOE,
+For accurate genotyping of the APOE, the VCF should be phased (eg: eagle or SHAPEI2).

 # Usage

 apoe-genotyper.py  -v VCF -g {GRCh37,GRCh38} -o OUT [-p PROJECT] [-h]